 To apply online, access the following website: www.fafsa.ed.gov.

-Submit the Financial Information page to an academic institution you have been accepted to and that has, or will receive, your FAFSA information.
-If you are still undecided between a public or private institution, have the institution with the higher cost of attendance complete your Financial Information page.
-It must be received at the Grand Rapids Community Foundation by April 15 to be considered for a scholarship award.
+Submit financial information for an institution you have been accepted to and that has provided you a financial aid offer.
+If you are still undecided between a public or private institution, provide information for the institution with the higher cost of attendance.

 Applications must be submitted online by 5 p.m.
 April 1 EDT.
 Applications will not be accepted after the deadline.